 Company leaders, engineers and architects based in the company’s main offices in Cape Girardeau, Missouri would first need to scope out the site in downtown Cleveland.
 For Drury Southwest President Dennis Vollink and his team, however, the trip would not be a challenging race for time filled with commercial airport lines and connecting flights.
 With the company’s Citation® M2® jet, travel time to Cleveland was cut by more than half.

 By mid-morning, Vollink and his leadership team were in Cleveland.
 Architects and engineers spent the afternoon inspecting the property to ensure they would be able to secure the proper permits needed to take on a large restoration project.
 After returning to Cape Girardeau later in the day, they met with the with the company’s accountants and finance teams to discuss their options and opportunities.
-They would make the back-and-forth trip multiple times during a three-week span.
+They would make the back-and-forth trip from Cape Girardeau to Cleveland multiple times during a three-week span.
 It ultimately allowed Drury Southwest to submit a confident bid on the landmark building.

 “We were able to mobilize our forces so quickly with our team, which we could not have done if we were using commercial travel, because we wouldn’t have had the time,” Vollink said.